-Hi, my name is Iryna.
-I am from Kharkiv, the city in the Eastern part of Ukraine.
-Now I am a European Solidarity Corps Member at Leaders of Change Foundation.
-This organization administers such programs as Study Tours to Poland and The Lane Kirkland Scholarship Program.
-Here I will share my impressions, tell about the life at the Foundation and the life in Poland!
-Enjoy reading :)
+My name is Iryna and I am from Kharkiv, Ukraine.
+Currently, I am a European Solidarity Corps volunteer at Leaders of Change Foundation (Warsaw, Poland).
+This organization administers such programs as Study Tours to Poland, The Lane Kirkland Scholarship Program and WEASA.
+With this blog, I am going to share my impressions, tell about life at the Foundation and the life in Poland!
+Hope we can develop together ❤

 Do you know any fortune tellers or whiches, whatsoever, who can cure me from being a rain-magnet-person?
 I just wonder why I go to Krakow and it is raining there, I go to Wroclaw and it's raining there too.
 Ok, then I stay at home in Warsaw and it starts raining here too!!!
 Well, probably, it's the weather.
 But why, oh God, why when workdays start, holidays over, and all my guests left, the weather starts to be JUST LIKE IN A FAIRYTALE!!!
 With snowflakes, Christmas lights, and snowmen...
 It drives me crazy, really!!!